• Skip to primary navigation

 Contact Us

-Challenges in Recovery and How to Beat Cocaine Addiction
+Cocaine Recovery Challenges and How to Beat Cocaine Addiction

-As is the case with many substance use disorders, cocaine recovery can involve multiple challenges.
-A case in point: Since a large proportion of people in cocaine recovery suffer from another mental health disorder (like depression, for example) the challenges of managing two diagnoses can complicate recovery and make it harder.
+As with many substance use disorders, cocaine rehabilitation obstacles can involve multiple challenges.
+Because a large proportion of people in cocaine recovery suffer from another mental health disorder, the challenges of managing two diagnoses can complicate recovery and make it harder.

-There are also physical and psychological challenges that present themselves when someone is in recovery from long-term cocaine use.
+Physical and psychological challenges also present themselves when someone is in recovery from long-term cocaine use.
 On the physical side, crack cocaine tends to be more addictive than cocaine.
 In detox from cocaine, the psychological challenges tend to be more addicting than the physical ones.

-Here are five challenges in cocaine recovery, with tips for how to beat them….
+Here are six cocaine recovery challenges, with tips for how to beat them.

 1. Intense Cravings